jontok/Learning_Python/README.md

 ```

 ## Exercise 6
-List all answers found in `data.json` in a Markdown Table
+List all answers found in `data.json` under the 5th question in a Markdown Table

 [Markdown Cheatsheat](https://www.markdownguide.org/cheat-sheet/)